microsounds/microsounds.github.io/.src/notes/figures.md

 	[2]: https://raw.githubusercontent.com/microsounds/microsounds.github.io/master/.scripts/fetch-figure-pics.sh

 ## Collection
-_Sorted by when I remember getting it, from newest to oldest._
+_Sorted by when I remember getting it, from newest to oldest.
+<br />Abstract entries like figures that have yet to ship or release are at the beginning, stuff I'll find someday is at the very end._

 <div id="fig-thumbs">
 <noscript>